jreisinger/gokatas/README.md

 The approach is pretty low-tech.
 Go katas is basically a [list](https://pkg.go.dev/github.com/jreisinger/gokatas#section-directories) of packages and commands that you should understand and then be rewriting from scratch or partially.
 There's a command to show katas and your progress:

 ```
-$ go run cmd/katas.go -d 7 -l beginner
+$ go run cmd/katas.go -d 7 -c 2
 Kata              Last done    Done  Level     Topics
 ----              ---------    ----  -----     ------
 boring/boring     0 days ago     4x  beginner  concurrency, design